ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 ### (*) Comments ###
+* \anchor transferElement_comment_B_3_2_2 \ref transferElement_B_3_2_2 "3.2.2" The optimisation is still optional, backends are allowed to not make use of it.
+In this case, the content of the application buffer will be intact after writeDestructively().
+Applications still are not allowed to use the content of the application buffer after writeDestructively().

 * 4.1 preXxx() is part of the operation, not of the actual transfer.
 In case of reads with AccessMode::wait_for_new_data the transfer is asynchonousy initiated by the device and not connected to the operation.
 Hence backend implementations usually have an empty doPreWrite(), but decorator-like implementations still can use it to execute preparatory tasks.